By Yvonne Milosevic

 “If you want feedback to make an impact,” Hirsch writes, “you have to put it in terms that people can operationalize.”
 In his book, he cites studies showing that regular feedback doesn’t typically result in a transfer of new skills or habits.
 But, when you combine feedback with coaching, the transfer skyrockets to 95 percent.

 Providing a constructive evaluation is no easy task.
 But if delivered with compassion and understanding, people are usually open to receiving your feedback if it will help them to succeed.
 Whether you’re on the giving or receiving end, keep an open mind and a willingness to listen.
-After all, there can be no improvement without feedback, and we all seek to keep growing/improving, right?
+After all, there can be no improvement without feedback, and we all want to keep growing in life, right?